bakedziti420/nodejs/readme.md

 });
 ```

-Once we have our server running others on our same network can hit the server on another computer from the same network simply by going to the server's IP address followed by the port.
+Once we have our server running, others on our same network can hit our server simply by going to the server's IP address followed by the port.

 To find your IP address: